JeffBaumgardt/redux-async-enhancer/README.md

 I got this idea from [Dan Abramov's](https://twitter.com/dan_abramov) answer to a [Stack Overflow Question](https://stackoverflow.com/questions/32968016/how-to-dynamically-load-reducers-for-code-splitting-in-a-redux-application/33044701#33044701) about dynamically loading reducers for code splitting.

 ## Other Solutions
-None that I know ok.
+None that I know of.
 Please [make a pull request](http://makeapullrequest.com) and add it.

 ## License
 MIT